MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/mkdocs/checks.md

 Also `mkdocs build --strict` is probably a good idea.

-You'll only want to run that on a `master` build while the link checks above are setup to work on a PR too.
+You'll only want to run that on a `master` build while the link checks above are set up to work on a PR too.